Skip to content

 Now the loaders are in control of what to provide to the transformed modules.
 This makes the loader files in charge of what the transformed modules receive.
 Moreover, the transformed modules only need the data, nothing else.

-How the loaders load the actual compiled catalogs is then completely in your control.
+How the loaders load the actual catalog modules is then completely in your control.
+But infrastructure is provided to help you with that.

-Of course, the main thing the loaders need is the compiled catalogs.
-The compiled catalogs are provided in two forms:
+Of course, the main thing the loaders need is the catalog modules.
+They are provided in two forms:

 • When using Vite: